Place of Rebirth:India, Year:00, Day:1

 “No, actually I COME from South Africa.”

 I was glad when we arrived at the guesthouse, in the heart of Fort Cochin, the most historical, and therefore most popular of the islands which make up Kochi.
 The room was functional in a way that a hospital waiting room is, lacking any notions of aesthetics, comfort or pretence.
+The bed was hard enough for a penitential monk.
 However, it did come with a little friend; a displaced centipede, writhing its way to nowhere on the white wall galaxy.
-The bed was hard enough for a penitential monk, but I slept like a spent priest.

 The next morning I decided to take a pre-breakfast stroll.
 I was greeted by a Sacred Heart Jesus looming above the reception desk, with the solemn declaration: “Christ is the head of this house”.
 Further down the road, another door sticker proudly displayed this little rosy-cheeked pondering: “Why worry if Jesus is there?”